 To make sure we win over the hearts and bellies of your loved ones, I tested this recipe with three different types of pasta.
 And while I love the orecchiette and farfalle, the ditalini held its shape the best.

 You don’t want to use large pasta like penne or rigatoni because that will mess with the texture.
 And keep an eye on smaller pasta which will take less time to cook, since you don’t want it sticking together or overcooking!
+And for another cozy variation, try my marry me chicken orzo, with the same flavors with a dump-and-bake twist, or my crockpot marry me chicken, which is a dump-and-go dinner in the slow cooker!

 Bowls of pasta, chicken, spinach, and broth next to spices, parmesan, and an onion.

-Welcome to My Kitchen!
-Let’s Make Marry Me Chicken Soup
+Welcome to My Kitchen, Let’s Make Marry Me Chicken Soup

 Jump to Recipe Instructions